Tannybuoy/Elasticity/README.md

 ## Failures
 * Two attempts were made to deploy the app on Google Cloud but they ended up being unsuccessful.
-* Wanted to get my hands dirty with HTML and CSS in more detail but time ended up being a constrain
+* Wanted to get my hands dirty with HTML and CSS in more detail but time was a constraint

 ## What's next for Hearts of Sharks
 * Improving the accuracy of the model by using deep learning models.